 The HCERES evaluation process refers to the individual areas of internal quality management in education adopted in the "Standards and Guidelines for Quality Assurance in Education in the European Higher Education Area".
 The evaluation process involves experts not only from France, but also from other countries, including representatives of such universities as, for example: Universität Zürich, University of Antwerp, Universidade de Lisboa, ETH Zürich, Technische Universität München.

 On 4-5 March 2019, the first exploratory visit of HCERES representatives took place at Lodz University of Technology, during which they met with the University Authorities, vice deans and representatives of administrative staff.
 The on-site visit took place in October 2019.
-As part of this visit, 41 meetings of the HCERES Team were held with the Rector, Vice Rectors, employees of PŁ (academic and administrative), students, graduates, external stakeholders, domestic and foreign academic partners.
-The team visited TUL Library, Career Office, Office for Disabled People, International Cooperation Centre, laboratories of TUL.
+As part of this visit, 41 meetings of the HCERES Team were held with the Rector, Vice Rectors, academic and administrative staff, students, graduates, external stakeholders, domestic and foreign academic partners.
+The team visited TUL Library, Career Office, Office for Students with Disabilities, International Cooperation Centre, laboratories of TUL.
 The initial evaluation report was submitted to TUL in March 2020 and now we are waiting for the HCERES final accreditation decision.

 In April 2020 Lodz University of Technology, as the first Polish university, was awarded HCERES accreditation.
 The university did very well in all 6 evaluated criteria and was fully accredited for 5 years.